awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 chmod +x sharded.sh
 ```

 13. Paste the bash script below into the `sharded.sh` file, and then change the text in the angle brackets (< >) as follows.
 Do NOT put quotes around the values you insert, or retain the brackets.
+All four values to change are the same as the values you changed for the previous script; they are noted again below for your ease of reference.

 - arn_role:  same as for the previous script.
 It should look like the following:  `arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole-20171211T211964`.